 1. Both TRAM and TRAM++ scale well with respect to latency as the number of receivers is increased, up to a total of 30.
-Under error-free conditions, both were able to maintain a streaming video of data rate 40 Kbps, but not the next higher step of 60 Kbps.
+Also, the jitter is negligible even for 4 hops spread across campus.
+Under error-free conditions, both were able to maintain a streaming video of data rate 40 Kbps, but the next higher step of 60 Kbps that we tried was not stable.
+This is because the testbed network was shared and though the rated bandwidth was 100 Mbps, it could not support jitter free 60 Kbps traffic.